The Kitchn’s Cooking School

 I had planned to move on to the poultry lesson this week on the blog.
 The only thing I had left to do was to write about it.
 But I am now in Germany for a vacation and realized two days ago that I had forgotten to bring the photos for the post with me.
 So we’ll hear about what I’ve learned about cooking chicken in two weeks.

 This gives me a chance, however, to not skip out on telling you about this fun but unnecessary skill I’ve almost mastered in my Bangkok kitchen: cracking an egg with one hand.
 The Kitchn’s Cooking School actually includes a video on this in the egg lesson.
-It is the perfect prelude to practicing making an omelette or scrambled eggs or anything that doesn’t require the yolk and the white to be separated, you know, just in case you screw up.
+It is the perfect prelude to practicing making an omelette or scrambled eggs or anything that doesn’t require the yolk to maintain its shape as it cooks, you know, just in case you screw up.

 It’s a great comedic scene if not the best culinary tutorial video.
 In the scene, everyone cracks an egg on the rim of the bowl instead of on a flat surface.
 And if you want to be gentle with anything with a heart, handle them with both your hands, handle them with all you’ve got.